 Backlinks, which are also called “external links”, are links on other websites to a web page of your own.
 People linking to your website is a huge benefit to your SEO as it positions you as an authority and popular on the topics you cover.
 The most important recommendation for link building, the process of generating backlinks for your website, is to produce quality content that people want to genuinely link to.
 You’ll find a lot of discussion online about how to manipulate the link building process, but at the end of the day the best method to getting links to your website is creating content that provides value and engagement.

-Our summarized checklist on how to optimize your links:
+Our summarised checklist on how to optimise your links: